quantling/JudiLingMeasures.jl/docs/src/index.md

 );
 ```

-All available measures can be simply computed with
+Almost all available measures can be simply computed with

 ```
 all_measures = JudiLingMeasures.compute_all_measures(latin, # the data of interest